cmuparlay/parlayhash/README.md

 At 128 threads `parlay_hash` is faster across all workloads compared to all other hash tables listed.
 Most of the others are particularly bad under high contention.
-The exception is `folly_hash`, which does reasonably well under contention, but istead is bad under update heavy workloads.
+The exception is `folly_hash`, which does reasonably well under contention, but instead is bad under update heavy workloads.
 It also uses a lot of memory.
 `parlay_hash_2x` is the same as `parlay_hash` but with the table initialized to size 2n instead of n.